-Age - applicants must be at least 65 years of age.
+Applicants must be at least 65 years of age.

-Residency - applicants must be legal Alaska residents with a Social Security number.
+Applicants must be legal Alaska residents with a Social Security number.
 If an applicant does not have a Social Security number, there must be documentation showing he or she has applied for one.

-Assets Limits – there are no asset limits.
+There are no asset limits.

-|Alaska Senior Benefits Program 2019 Income Limits and Benefit Amounts (As of April 2019)|
+|Alaska Senior Benefits Program 2022 Income Limits and Benefit Amounts (As of April 2022)|

 |Individual Annual Income Limits||Individual Monthly Benefit Amount||Married Couple Income Limits||Married Couple Monthly Benefit Amount|

-To apply for Alaska’s Senior Benefits, one can contact the Senior Benefits Office directly by calling 1-888-352-4150 or 1-866-352-8539.
+To apply for Alaska’s Senior Benefits, one can contact the Virtual Contact Center at 800-478-7778 to apply for benefits over the phone.
 Alternatively, an application can be downloaded here.

-Program participants must file a renewal application annually as both the applicant’s financial situation and the program’s income limits can change.
+Program participants must file a renewal application annually, as both the applicant’s financial situation and the program’s income limits can change.
 More information is available on this webpage.